keeganstreet/element-finder/readme.md

 Element Finder is a command line tool so it is best to install it globally with npm.

-## Sublime Text Package
+## Atom package

-There is also a Sublime Text package.
-More info at https://github.com/keeganstreet/sublime-elfinder
+There is a package for Atom which is easier to use than the command line app.
+More info at https://github.com/keeganstreet/atom-element-finder